lacolaco/laco0416.github.io/content/post/dynamic-component-creation-in-angular-2.md

 +++

 Since Angular 2, `$compile` was dropped.
-There are no ways to insert HTML fragments into the component view except `innerHTML` hack.
+There are no ways to insert HTML fragments into the component view except using `innerHTML`.
 But if we could create a component and load it...?
 Yes, we can do it!
 This post will explain about **dynamic HTML projection** in Angular 2 with dynamic component creation.